Chás Leão: History

 Until 1969, the company completed its routine product release; powder with Matte Leão concentrated in a bottle, followed by creating the matte bag in 1973, which was initially featured as natural lemon and toasted mate flavors - instantly soluble by adding hot water or ice.
-In 1983, again anticipating the trends in consumption of natural herbal infusions launched, starting with Chamomile (one of the most popular herbs originating in the flora of Europe and West Asia), Lemon Grass, Grass Candy (produced by the selection of the fruits of the plant, guaranteeing the aniseed-flavor and taste particularly sweet infusion), Boldo and Mint flavors.
-But in the summer of 1987, the launch of ready-to-drink infusion in cups of 300ml initially focusing its sales targeting the beaches of Rio saw its soar.
+In 1983, again anticipating the trends in consumption of natural herbal infusions launched, starting with the Chamomile, Lemon Grass, Grass Candy (produced by the selection of the fruits of the plant, guaranteeing the aniseed-flavor and taste particularly sweet infusion), Boldo and Mint flavors.
+In the summer of 1987, the launch of ready-to-drink infusion in cups of 300ml, initially focusing its sales targeting the beaches of Rio, saw its sales soar.

-The production of multivariate dimensional packages for the iced infusion namely 330ml, 500ml, 1.5 liters and the 300ml cups, took place in 2002 with a new factory opening in Rio de Janeiro.
+The production of multivariate dimensional packages for the iced infusion, namely 330ml, 500ml, 1.5 liters and the 300ml cups, took place in 2002, with a new factory opening in Rio de Janeiro.
 In 2004, Leão invested in functional infusions introducing a new line of infusions with mixed combinations of flavors and properties matching with various tailor-made herbs which had specific customer needs like "Boa Noite" (Good Night), with aroma and mild flavor being ideal for relaxation; "Silvestre", is the combination of aromas of strawberry, raspberry and black currant; "Orchard", a mixture of soft aromas of peach, apple, cherry and orange; and "Tropical", a delicate combination of flavors containing fruits like mango, pineapple, apple and banana.
 The expansion of this line brought innovations such as many choices of flavors: mate with lemon, peach, guaraná flavors.

-In 2006, the company was launched in Brazil featuring the zero-calories Green Tea, product which is ready to drink.
+In 2006, the company launched in Brazil the zero-calories Green Tea, product which is ready to drink.
 Flavors available in the dry line include: flavored green teas, black tea with cinnamon, and Winter Line with Mate Leão chocolate and caramel flavor.
 The success drew attention to The Coca-Cola Company, which bought the company in early 2007.
 In the same year the company introduced the Green Tea Spree, first green tea with lemon low calorie ready to drink lightly carbonated beverage in Brazil.
 The latest new brand, introduced in 2009, was the Lion Concentrate Matte with a home-made taste and made for those who have the habit of drinking mate at all times.